marolAI/seams-workshop.github.io/02_session.md

 {% for ss in site.session %}- [{{ ss.title }}]({{ ss.url | prepend: site.baseurl }})
 {% endfor %}

+# why participants should care about this topic and how they should think about it
+#visit 10 highlevel concerpts
+#develop a reference list
+# reading material min task lasting 1-3 minutes in pairs
+#Q&A session for 5 minutes
 Definition: CSV files are simplified spreadsheets stored as plaintext files.
 Python’s csv module makes it easy to parse CSV files.
 Definition: Jason is a format that stores information as JavaScript source code in plaintext files.
 Properties of CSV files: